LabsAdemy/WebTesting_unit_Labs/src/unit/tasks/unit-task.md

       - _Given_ a Triangle class called with only last two equal values
       - _When_ i ask for the kind
       - _Then_ should return _isosceles_
-      - _Given_ a Triangle class called with only first and laste equal values
+      - _Given_ a Triangle class called with only first and last equal values
       - _When_ i ask for the kind
       - _Then_ should return _isosceles_
     - **Scenario:** I have a valid triangle with no equal sides